onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 }
 </code></pre>

-I get around 12 FPS on my Pi.
-It's inside the realm of playable, but not great.
 Hit the play button below if you want to see row scrolling in action.

 <div class="game art" style="position: relative; display: block; width: 320px; height: 356px; overflow: hidden">